 Does that mean that this fantastic telescope is not good?

 Does it mean that my very experienced and well respected friend, Paul, is wrong?

 Or, does it mean that the blanket statement about buying telescopes from eBay is just a load of scaremongering bull?

 Minimizing the risk:

 What you have to do, when buying anything from eBay, is to look very carefully at the item and the seller.
 This information is easy to find and takes a few minutes to assess.
 If the item is brand new in box, you can be reasonably sure it will be very good (As long as the manufacturer is good and the specification is what you need).

 You can check on the seller's performance quite easily and avoid sellers who have had problems delivering their promises in the past.
 If the item is second hand, you have to do a bit of research...

 Second hand telescopes can be just as good as new ones, only at a much lower price.
 For the beginner this can be crucial and an opportunity not to be missed (Far from the opportunity to be avoided at all costs, according to the doom-sayers on-line!)

 It may be that you can afford a brand new 120mm Newtonian, which is a very so-so instrument if you're a serious about the hobby, but you can afford a 150mm telescope listed on eBay.
-This would be a much better start in the hobby than the 120mm limited telescope.
+The 150mm telescope would be a much better start in the hobby than the 120mm limited application telescope.
 Remember, do your homework on the telescope specification and the seller's reputation.